tekumara/notes/bazel.md

 ## Data dependencies

 Bazel runs binaries (including tests) in a [runfiles](https://docs.bazel.build/versions/master/skylark/rules.html#runfiles) directory, eg: for the target `//package1:tests` it would be `bazel-bin/package1/tests.runfiles/`.
-The runfiles directory contains symlinks to all dependencies needed by the target at run time.You can also inspect the manifest file which lists all the symlinks, eg: `tests.runfiles_mainfest`.
+The runfiles directory contains symlinks to all dependencies needed by the target at run time.You can also inspect the manifest file which lists all the symlinks, eg: `tests.runfiles_manifest`.
 If the binary needs a file at runtime, and not during build time, it can be specified as a [data dependency](https://docs.bazel.build/versions/master/build-ref.html#data).
 If data dependencies change, the binary won't be rebuilt, but any binaries/tests will be re-run.
 Note that this is not the same as the runtime java class path - for that use `runtime_deps` on `java_library` or `java_import`.

 ...."The relative path of a file in the runfiles tree is the same as the relative path of that file in the source tree or generated output tree".....